Skip to navigation Skip to main content

 Quotes:

-• (1:05) "Publishers wanted less opaqueness in the revenues that they were making and also deeper partnerships with the advertisers."
+(1:05) "Publishers wanted more transparency in the revenues they were making and also deeper partnerships with the advertisers."

-• (11:29) "On a GPT site, users come to the site specifically to earn rewards...
-Your quality of your user is inherently low."
+(11:29) "On a 'Get-Paid-To' site, users come specifically to earn rewards, so the quality of your user is inherently low."

-• (13:55) "Every publisher will have a specific and unique audience and catering the campaign specifically to that audience is a big miss."
+(13:55) "Every publisher will have a specific and unique audience, so failing to cater your campaigns to that audience is a big miss."

-• (21:55) "Let's not be spending our time dealing with data loss and dealing with small decisions.
+(21:55) "Let's not be spending our time dealing with data loss and small decisions.
 Let's spend our time talking about how we create custom campaigns."